home news discography images tour links contact

 The Farthest Shore (maybe 2004-2005?) - after leaving Indiana to come back to Colorado, I started a band with drummer Jim Misa (he was also the drummer in Decanonized), bass player Wes Magyar, and myself on vocals and guitar.
 We wrote a full length album intended for release on CD.
 While working with them, I also met Bryan Erickson of Velvet Acid Christ (maybe 2004 or so).
 I started working with Bryan on Velvet Acid Christ simultaneously with my work in The Farthest Shore.
 The CD we were intending to release never happened because I broke up the band to join Velvet Acid Christ...
 Bryan didn't like The Farthest Shore, so he was really harsh on it, constantly whispering in my ear about it not being good enough.
 Maybe it wasn't - I don't know... but either way, I wanted to be successful in what I did, and at the time, Velvet Acid Christ seemed the better path...
 Notice this common trend of me breaking up bands and abandoning things I had built (I recognized this trend eventually and realized it needed to end - I think sticking with things would have been a better route - but the past is hindsight... oh well).
 Anway, The Farthest Shore had some great songs (in my opinion).
 In fact, I sent them to Terry Manning in the Bahamas (a producer friend who’d worked with ZZ Top, Lenny Kravitz, Shakira, Led Zeppellin, etc).
 He liked the songs, and we were going to lock out compass point studios for a month to work on the record if I could come up with the money... but I panicked.
 I didn’t believe in myself enough and thought I should just invest the money into equipment and try to produce myself.
 I think this would’ve been an amazing experience working with him down there and sometimes I wish I had gone ahead and done it, but I didn’t.
 Anyway, the CD got pretty much finished, but never released.
 I have all of the songs still on my computer.

 Velvet Acid Christ (maybe 2005-2009?) - After The Farthest Shore, I was in Velvet Acid Christ.
 I worked on 1) remix on the reissue of "Calling of the Dead" - VAC LP, 2) "Lust for Blood" - VAC LP, 3) "wound single" from the VAC LP - (figurehead cover), 4) VAC remix for Emily Autumn's "dead is the new alive", 5) VAC remix for Brain Leisure's "resistance", 6) VAC remix for Darker Days Tomorrow's "zeitgeist", 7) VAC remix for Mortiis's "gibber", 8) Last "Toxic Coma" LP (VAC side project), 9) "The Art of Breaking Apart" - VAC LP, 10) "Caustic Disco" single from the VAC LP.
 I found working with Bryan easy creatively, so we did a lot together which was nice.
 I'm proud of the work we made together... some of these songs did really well.
 I remember when Lust for Blood came out, it was #1 on the national German charts for like 8 weeks or something crazy like that...
 I liked the record - it was intense, and far-out.
 It was fun to make.
-After Lust for Blood, we did a bunch of other stuff - but I had moved to Boulder, so working with Bryan got a lot tougher (it was a pretty long drive from my place in Boulder to his place).
+After Lust for Blood, we did a bunch of other stuff - including working on the full length LP The Art of Breaking Apart, but I had moved to Boulder, so working with Bryan got a lot tougher (it was a pretty long drive from my place in Boulder to his place).
 Also, I had started working on The Twilight Garden simultaneously while in VAC, so it was taking quite a bit of my time and energy.
 Unfortunately, at the very end of 2009, I had a falling out with Bryan and my time in VAC came to an end.
 We didn't speak to each other again until mid 2012.

 2008-2010: